ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Results

-\paragraph{The triphenylmethyl radical and its p-xenyl- derivatives.} The trityl (triphenylmethyl) radical and its p-xenyl derivatives: di-phenyl-p-xenylmethyl (DPXM), phenyl-di-p-xenylmethyl (PDXM) and tri-p-xenylmethyl (TXM) have one or two intense absorption bands, depending on the molecule's point symmetry, in the near-UV and the start of the visible region around 300--500 nm.
-They also have one or two very weak bands in the region of 500--700 nm in the visible.\cite{chu54a} Trityl and TXM, in the $D_3$ point group, both have a single intense near-UV band owing to the $2^2E$ state which contains $\ket{\Psi_{01}^+}$ and $\ket{\Psi_{02}^+}$ states (excitations between the SOMO and the doubly-degenerate HOMO/LUMO).
-DPXM and PDXM, which both belong to the $C_2$ group, have two intense bands owing to the $\ket{\Psi_{01}^+}$ and $\ket{\Psi_{02}^+}$ states due to the removal of their degeneracy in descending from $D_3$ to $C_2$ symmetry, one of which having the irreducible representation $A$ and the other $B$.
-The relative ordering of these two states differs between the two radicals in the computed spectra (see Tables V and VI in the SI).
-The ExROPPP and GMC-QDPT simulated spectra of these four radicals are presented in \figr{tripxen} and their spectroscopic data are presented in Tables IV -- VII in the SI.
+The experimental UV/Visible absorption spectra of the trityl (triphenylmethyl) radical and its p-xenyl derivatives: di-phenyl-p-xenylmethyl (DPXM), phenyl-di-p-xenylmethyl (PDXM) and tri-p-xenylmethyl (TXM) contain one or two intense absorption bands depending on the molecule's point symmetry and are seen around 300--500 nm.
+They also have one or two very weak bands in the region of 500--700 nm in the visible.\cite{chu54a} Trityl and TXM, in the $D_3$ point group, both have a single intense near-UV band owing to the $2^2E$ state which is composed mainly of the $\ket{\Psi_{01}^+}$ and $\ket{\Psi_{02}^+}$ states (excitations between the SOMO and the doubly-degenerate HOMO/LUMO) as seen in GMC-QDPT and ExROPPP calculations.
+DPXM and PDXM, which both belong to the $C_2$ group, have two intense bands owing to the $\ket{\Psi_{01}^+}$ and $\ket{\Psi_{02}^+}$ states due to the removal of their degeneracy in descending from $D_3$ to $C_2$ symmetry, one of which having the irreducible representation $A$ and the other $B$ (the assignment of $A$ or $B$ to the excitations above differs between the two radicals).
+The ExROPPP and GMC-QDPT simulated spectra of these four radicals are presented in \figr{tripxen} and their spectroscopic data are presented in Tables~\ref{tab:trityl} -- \ref{tab:txm} (and in more detail in Tables IV -- VII in the SI).